Jaxelr/VueSimpleTemplate/Readme.md

 ---

-For the full fledge Vue Spa Service template, check [here](https://github.com/aspnet/templating/tree/dev/src/Microsoft.AspNetCore.SpaTemplates/content/Vue-CSharp)
+For the full fledge Vue Spa Service template, check ~~[here](https://github.com/aspnet/templating/tree/dev/src/Microsoft.AspNetCore.SpaTemplates/content/Vue-CSharp)~~
-_Note on the ms template:_ the template has been announced as retired by the ms team:  https://github.com/aspnet/Announcements/issues/289
+__*Note on the ms template:*__ the template has been announced as retired by the ms team:  https://github.com/aspnet/Announcements/issues/289

+## Uninstalling

+The syntax for uninstalling is the following:

+`dotnet new -u "Vue.Simple.Template"`

 ## Contributing